What is first click testing?

 Price: Starts free, up to $398 per month.

-This allows you to measure one scenario for a variety of metrics other than just click placement and timing.
+This allows you to measure one scenario for various metrics other than click placement and timing.

 Optimal Workshop is a tool that is used to determine the first impression of a design.
 It provides feedback on interface layouts and makes it easy to create first-click testing.